-The planned renovations to City Hall will continue in 2014 using funds that were identified in the 2013 budget.
-It is estimated that approximately \$0.98 million will be required to retrofit this 35-year-old building to meet today's needs and address the interior design of Council Chamber to reflect a more open, inviting and accessible space with up-to-date technologies to enable the broadcasting of meetings.
+Renovations to City Hall were completed in 2014.
+The renovations addressed the interior design of the Council Chamber to reflect a more open, inviting and accessible space with up-to-date technologies to enable the broadcasting of meetings.
 This will improve accessibility to Council meetings and will improve overall transparency and communications between the City and the public.

 The City will also be replacing the existing ice plant in the Yellowknife Community Arena and will take advantage of the modern plant to develop a heat recovery system that will provide low grade heat to the Arena, Curling rink and Ruth Inch Memorial Pool.
-This investment of \$1.6 million will take place over two years.
+This investment of \$1.6 million will take place over two years and includes \$200,000 from the Community Energy Planning funds.

-The City is also planning to build a Multi-use Sports Facility on reclaimed land from the Con Mine property.
-This would be developed in conjunction with a potential new subdivision off of Taylor Road.
+The City is also planning to build a Multi-Use Sports Facility on reclaimed land from the Con Mine property.
+This would be developed in conjunction with a potential new subdivision off Taylor Road.
 The estimated cost of the project is \$6.8 million but this will be partially offset by land sales in the new subdivision.

-In total the planned expenditures for municipal facilities, including parks and trails is \$16.1 million for next ten years.
+In total the planned expenditures for municipal facilities, including parks and trails is \$18.0 million for next ten years.
 This includes \$1.7 million for new maintenance warehouses/storage facility in 2020.

 Also anticipated in this 10-year plan, but not yet funded, is the design and construction of a new pool.
-Originally it was estimated that the Ruth Inch Memorial pool would need to be replaced sometime after 2023.
-However the City is considering the opportunity to host the Canada Winter Games in 2023 therefore a new pool to meet the requirements of the games will be required by 2021.
-A new pool will also help meet the growing demand for aquatic leisure activity in the City.
-Estimates have not been finalized but depending upon the scope of the project, costs could range from \$30 million - \$42 million.
-There will be partial offsets by investment from the federal and territorial governments of up to \$6 million as well as funding from corporate sponsors that are attracted to the games.
+Originally it was estimated that Ruth Inch Memorial pool would need to be replaced sometime before 2023.
+A new pool is required to meet the growing demand for aquatic leisure activity in the City.
+Estimates have not been finalized but, based on the cost of recently completed new pool facilities in northern communities, and depending upon the scope of the project, costs could range from \$30 million - \$40 million.
+There are also options being considered for an expansion of the existing Ruth Inch Memorial Pool which could result in lower costs.
+Again, depending on the scope of the project, the estimate of costs ranges from \$17 - \$22 million.
+One factor that could influence when and where this new facility is built is whether or not the City decides to host the 2023 Canada Winter Games.
+If this opportunity is accepted, then the pool would need to be ready by 2021.
+There is also the potential that the City would be able to partially offset these costs using investments from the federal and territorial governments of up to million as well as funding from corporate sponsors that are attracted to the games.